 Terrain is critical

 Although you can, of course, build your own cover, it’s essential to use your natural surroundings in Fortnite to get cover and out-manoeuvre enemies.
 Always be aware of vantage points that can be used to snipe you.
-Maintaining a better line of site to other players will give you the upper hand.
+Maintaining a better line of sight to other players will give you the upper hand.

 Show some flex